expressots/expresso-site-doc/docs/overview/error-handling.md

 This approach is best used in applications with a large codebase or complex business logic, where errors may occur frequently and need to be handled consistently across different parts of the application.

-### AppError Class
+### AppError class

-The AppError class extends the built-in Error class, adding a status code and service property.
+The `AppError` class extends the built-in Error class, adding a status code and service property.
 It is designed for handling application-specific errors with more detailed information.

 ```typescript